JuliaBel5/home-library/README.md

 ## Switch to the appropriate branch:

-To access the database functionality, switch to the feat-add-database branch:
+To access the loggin and authencitation functionality, switch to the logging-and-auth branch:

 ```
-git checkout feat-add-database
+git checkout logging-and-auth
 ```

 ## Install dependencies: